Firearms regulation in the United Kingdom: Ammunition

 Explosive, incendiary, noxious (biological, chemical), and armour-piercing ammunition types are prohibited for civilians.
 Section 9 of the Firearms (Amendment) Act 1997 generally prohibited expanding ammunition, but this conflicted with the Deer Act 1991 (which mandated its use for deer stalking).
 An exemption permitted the acquisition and possession of expanding ammunition on firearm certificates held for game shooting or deer-stalking but not target shooting.
 Section 219 of the Policing and Crime Act 2017 modified the 1997 act to only apply to pistol ammunition.
 The distinction is no longer made for rifles and expanding ammunition may be used for target shooting.
 The quantity of ammunition a certificate holder may possess is determined by certificate conditions on a per-calibre basis.

 Shotgun cartridges are not restricted by certificate conditions and a shotgun certificate holder may acquire and possess as many as they like.
 Due to their bulky nature, normal shotgun cartridges are not subject to the same secure storage requirements as section 1 ammunition.
 Solid slugs or cartridges containing fewer than five projectiles are considered section 1 and must be held on a firearm certificate.

-Scotland

-In 2006, Glasgow politician Tommy Sheridan of the political party Solidarity launched a consultation to restrict possession of air guns, highlighting recent cases including the death of toddler Andrew Morton, but the Scottish Parliament did not have the power to ban airguns at the time so any measures would have needed to be formally approved by the government of the United Kingdom.
-Around this time, the media gave some exposure to growing public desire to have air guns banned or regulated, particularly from the parents of a child that died after being struck in the head by a pellet in Easterhouse, a suburb of east Glasgow.
-The child was said to have had a skull only two millimetres thick at the point of impact.

-MSPs such as Kenny MacAskill have claimed Scotland has a problem with air gun violence.
-However official figures show that out of the estimated 500,000 airguns in Scotland there were only 195 offences, a ratio of less than 0.04%.
-Not all of these offences have been linked to violence with many being minor.
+Sound moderators